awalterschulze/ragax/README.md

 Functional concepts such as Laziness, Memoization and Least Fixed Point can enhance the capabilities of Derivatives to even validate Recursive Regular Expressions (Context Free Grammars).
 Finally we'll see what I use derivatives for.

+## Slides

+The slides are located in the latex folder.

 ## Demos

 The code is split into 2 projects: